blakeshaffer/website2021/content/home/bookreviews.md

 headless: true

 # Order that this section appears on the page.
-weight: 22
+weight: 23

-title: Journal Articles (outside Energy and Economics)
+title: Book Reviews
 subtitle: ''

 content: